MattDodsonEnglish/docs/readme.md

 ### Tags Page

-To create the Tags page:
+Follow these steps to create the Tags page:
 1. From the Ghost admin **Pages** section, create a new page and give it a title, like "Tags."
 2. From **Page settings**, select the **Tags** template.
 3. Publish the page.